This article was originally published in June 2018. It has been updated to reflect current information.

-In any budget, it is important to ask yourself the right questions.
+Whether you are just starting out or trying to get back on track, it is important to ask yourself the right budgeting questions.
 The answers can provide a realistic understanding of your financial situation and illustrate changes you can make to meet your goals.
 They may even surprise you.

 1. What is my income?